emanuelfrazao/aulas-python/README.md

 ### Lend _public_ key to `github`
 Now the final step: you just have to save the public one (named `id_rsa.pub`) to `github.com`.

-I could write the steps, but I think you're better off following this [link](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#adding-your-ssh-key-to-the-ssh-agent).
+I could write the steps, but I think you're better off following this [link](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account#adding-a-new-ssh-key-to-your-account).
+Note that you must substitute their references to `id_ed25519.pub` by your public key: `id_rsa.pub`.
+Note also that it is the contents of the file that matter (and they want), not the name!

 After that, the proper set-up is done!

 # Download the whole repository for the first time

 Also known as _cloning_ the repository into your computer.
+Now that you are properly set-up, you just need to actually download the files on the repository (these can be replicated for any other repository on github!, including your own)

 The basic idea is that you are going to connect this repository with a directory on your computer (_i.e._, make them the same for now; and also know of each other - such as to keep up with any further changes).
 Then, as I have this repository also connected to a directory on my computer, we can keep our directories synchronized! - and voila, the purpose.

 ## Clone repository

-So, in order to do that, you just have to go back to the terminal, move to a directory where you want to place this one (you can open the terminal on Finder, or move around within the terminal by running `cd DIRECTORY`), and then run
+So, in order to do that, you just have to go back to the terminal, move to a directory where you want to place this one (you can open a new terminal directly on Finder, or move around within the terminal by running `cd DIRECTORY`, for <strong>c</strong>hanging to that <strong>d</strong>irectory, `ls`, to <strong>l</strong>i<strong>s</strong>t what's in the directory you are currently in, and `pwd`, to get the <strong>p</strong>ath to the <strong>w</strong>orking <strong>d</strong>irectory - the one you're in).

+Then run

 ```
 git clone git@github.com:emanuelfrazao/aulas-python.git